stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-ubuntu2204/compile-using-ubuntu2204-for-80.md

 :::

 ### Step 2.
 Install third-party dependencies

-If your ubuntu version >= 20.04, skip to install marisa.
+StoneDB is dependent on marisa, RocksDB, and Boost.
+You are advised to specify paths for saving these libraries when you install them, instead of using the default paths.
-1.If cmake version < 3.72, install CMake
+#### 1. Install cmake
 Check your CMake version first.
+If your cmake version < 3.72, install cmake
 ```bash
 wget https://cmake.org/files/v3.7/cmake-3.7.2.tar.gz
 tar -zxvf cmake-3.7.2.tar.gz